Scotiabank Arena: Other sports

+Other events

+Invictus Games opening and closing ceremonies

 In 2017, the Air Canada Centre hosted the opening and closing ceremonies for that year's Invictus Games.
 On September 23, 2017, the ACC presented the opening ceremony as a live two-hour event spectacular.
 This ceremony was designed to welcome and honour the 550 competitors and their families who come from 17 different competing nations.
 The show featured hundreds of cast members, including honorary men and women from the Canadian Armed Forces.
 The cast showed a display of ceremony in multiple different productions and the raising of the flag.
 Other guests of the event included celebrities, world dignitaries, headline music stars and other special guests.
 They gathered to celebrate the service and stories of the members of the 2017 Invictus Games.
 Headline performers included Laura Wright, Alessia Cara, The Tenors, Sarah McLachlan, and La Bottine Souriante.

 The ACC hosted the Invictus Games Toronto 2017 Closing Ceremony on September 20, 2017.
 The event featured an arrangement of international headline music artists, coming together to celebrate and recognize the Invictus Games competitors.
 The closing ceremony featured headline musical guests Bachman & Turner, Bryan Adams, Coeur de Pirate, Bruce Springsteen, and Kelly Clarkson.
 This celebration also included words from world dignitaries as the Games are passed to the host nation of the Invictus Games 2018, Sydney, Australia.

+Miscellaneous events

 The venue hosted Monster Jam on June 21–23, 2019.